icelander/mattermost_postgres_failover/README.md

-# Blue/Green Failover with PostgreSQL and rubyrep
+# Blue/Green Failover with PostgreSQL and bucardo

 ## Problem